The Lazy EZ loop is a popular part of the "Brand

 View of a typical trail section near

-the south end of Lazy.
+the south end of EZ.
 Photos and evaluation ride March 23, 2011 by Bruce.

-"Short Loop", just 1/2 dirt-road mile from the parking area.
-On
+"Short Loop", just 1/10th doubletrack mile from the main parking area.

-the left is the North 40 trailhead.
-Fork right.
+the left is the North 40 trail.)
 After 0.1 mile, the trail splits into Lazy (eastern trail) and EZ

+Deadman's Ridge.
 (Deadman's Ridge is an advanced tech trail.
-For now, it simply joins the
+It joins the

-Bar B a little bit from its origin on the south end of Bar M. A new
+Bar B a little bit from its origin on the south end of Bar M, then